-Dr. Jim Bedrick is a co-founder and bandleader of the Atlanta Brass Cats.
-As a member of the band, he plays lead guitar and provides backup vocals.
+Dr. Jim Bedrick is the bandleader and founder of the Atlanta Brass Cats.
+As a member of the band, he plays lead guitar and provides lead and backup vocals.
 Jim has over 50 years of professional musical experience and thrives on the energy of The Atlanta Brass Cats.
 “This is the rocking horn band I have always dreamed to be a part of.
 The fantastic repertoire, musicianship, professionalism, enthusiasm, mutual respect and comradery are second to none.
 Everyone gives 110%.
-We always have a blast when we get together and our audience becomes an important part of the experience.”
-When not playing with ABC, Jim performs advanced technology cataract surgery and teaches medical students at the Emory Eye Center.
+We always have a blast when we get together and our audience becomes an important part of that experience.”
+Jim also enjoys playing guitar with the Georgia State University Perimeter College Jazz Ensemble and the Peachtree Jazz Edition.